staD020/png2prg/readme.txt

 png2prg 0.6 by burglar
 usage: ./png2prg [-help -h -d -q -v -bitpair-colors 0,6,14,3 -o outfile.prg -td testdata] FILE [FILE..]

-# png2prg 0.5-dev by burglar
+# PNG2PRG 0.6 by Burglar

 Png2prg converts a 320x200 image (png/gif/jpeg) to a c64 hires or multicolor
 bitmap or charset.
 It will find the best matching palette and backgroundcolor automatically, no need to modify your source images or configure a palette.
 Vice screenshots with default borders (384x272) are automatically cropped.
+Images in sprite dimensions will be converted to sprites.

 The resulting .prg includes the 2-byte start address and optional displayer.

 This tool can be used in all buildchains on most platforms.

-# Supported Graphics Modes:
+## Supported Graphics Modes:

   koala:     multicolor bitmap (max 4 colors per char)
   hires:     singlecolor bitmap (max 2 colors per char)